Fire Ceremony in Cusco

 • Tools and instruments for the rituals

-• Private transportation to and from the ceremony site
+• Private transportation to and from the ceremonial site

 • Master Paqo Qero guidance and explanations